gamejad/fbbc-lib/README.md

 C++ library for numerical FBBC-detector simulations (for NICA project).

-To meet the challenges of the fast monitoring of the beam-beam collisions of the high intensity NICA beams, the compact MCP-based Fast Beam-Beam Collisions (FBBC) detector with high timing properties was proposed in (A.A.
+To meet the challenges of the fast monitoring of the beam-beam collisions of the high-intensity NICA beams, the compact MCP-based Fast Beam-Beam Collisions (FBBC) detector with high timing properties was proposed in (A.A.
 Baldin, G.A.
 Feofilov, P. Har'yuzov, F.F.
 Valiev, NIMA, v.958, 1 (2020), 162154).
 The FBBC is based on the application of Microchannel plate detectors (Fig.1) for the